-We feature a student of either mosaic or glass in each issue of the magazine.
+We feature a student of mosaic in each issue of the magazine.
 Amy Exton kicks things off!

 What led you to study mosaic?

 I’ve always wanted to learn (and hopefully one day master!) a traditional craft.
 I’m an interior designer and, often when putting designs together, I want to incorporate mosaic elements.
 So I thought it would be the perfect skill for me to try my hand at.